RuhabAhmad/Centipede-Game/README.md

 # Centipede-Game
 The Atari Centipede is a classic arcade game developed and published by Atari in 1981.
 It’s one of the most iconic games from the golden age of arcade gaming.
-I have developed it using SFML and C++
+I recreated it using C++ and SFML, utilizing the library's capabilities to replicate the vibrant visuals, smooth gameplay mechanics, and nostalgic feel of the original.
+This project allowed me to bring a classic arcade experience to modern platforms while enhancing it with my own creative elements.